Post-Apply Verification

 Example stakeholder work session artifact to align on impact, tradeoffs, and intended experience design.

-This unified approach replaced fragmented flows with a single framework, improving error handling and providing more meaningful feedback during document uploads.
-The experience was designed to feel predictable and consistent, so when something failed, applicants weren’t left guessing, and we avoided unnecessary repetition unless we could explain why.
-This allowed us to manage backend complexity without exposing it, delivering a clearer, more coherent experience.
+I consolidated fragmented flows with a single framework that improved error handling and introduced more meaningful feedback during document uploads.
+The experience was designed to be predictable and consistent, so when issues occurred, applicants could understand and recover without confusion or unnecessary repetition.

 Key Verification Screens: Check Status, SSA, School Enrollment, ITIN Doc Upload, Pending Status